 Since 1959, thousands of San Francisco youth have participated in PAL activities – kids on every block and every zip code have benefited from the dedication of volunteer adult mentors and role models.
 From a meager beginning and a handful of kids, SFPAL currently serves almost 1,200 youth annually with the help of 100 civilian and police volunteer coaches and mentors through a variety of sports and leadership activities.
-While many of our volunteers are parent coaches, a significant portion of our volunteers are PAL alumni themselves who benefited from the program in their youth and choose to give back to the youth in their community with their time, energy and commitment.
+Many of our volunteers are parent coaches, from which a significant portion are PAL alumni themselves, who benefited from the program in their youth and choose to give back to the youth in their community with their time, energy, and commitment.

 Fifty-five years ago, two policemen decided they wanted to do something about “the growing juvenile delinquency problem” in San Francisco.
 They courageously took out personal loans and started what has grown into the San Francisco Police Activities League.

-SFPAL is an independent 501(c)3 nonprofit organization and receives no funding from the City of San Francisco.
+SFPAL is an independent 501(c)3 nonprofit organization and receives no funding from the City and County of San Francisco.